chentoast/blog/_posts/2019-02-04-VariationalInference1.md

 $$x|\theta,c \sim \text{N}(c^{T}\theta, 1) $$

 The first step is to determine which variational distributions we place on each of the parameters.
 I'm going to go with a normal variational distribution for the component means, and a categorical distribution for the cluster assignments.

+Putting it explicitly, we have

+$$q(\mu_k \vert m_k, s_k) = N(m_k, s_k), \; q(c_i \vert \phi_i) = \text{Mult}(1, \phi_i)$$

 Note that the variational distributions do not have to be the same as the prior distributions; I could have picked any distribution I wanted to be the variational distribution.
 In practice however, its a good idea to have the support of your variational distribution and parameter space line up.
-My variational parameters are going to be the mean and variance of the normal variational distribution, and the probability vector for the categorical distribution.
-Therefore, our variational inference model is specified by $$q(\mu \vert m, s^{2}) = \text{N}(m, s^2) $$ and $$q(c \vert \phi) = \text{Multinomial}(1, \phi) $$.
+As you can see above, the variational parameters to optimize are going to be the mean and variance of the normal variational distribution, and the probability vectors for the categorical distribution.

 Lets start by deriving the update equations for $$c $$ first.
 We have that for the ith cluster assignment (corresponding to the ith person), the joint distribution can be factorized as follows: